Oil & Gas Projects

 Questa Energy is continually developing oil and gas projects in the Mid-Continent region.
 Questa retains a substantial equity position, and the remaining interests are offered to knowledgeable investors and industry participants.
 We have developed long lasting relationships with numerous investors, but opportunities do become available for new investors from time to time.

 Acquisition projects provide long-life cashflow with quick payouts (3 Yrs. or less).
-Typically, they involve a situation where we can identify upside potential in producing oil and gas assets through operational enhancements, cost reductions, improved product marketing, recompletions, and anything else that can add value to the assets.
+Typically, they involve a situation where we can identify upside potential in producing oil and gas assets through operational enhancements, cost reductions, improved product marketing, re completions, re drills, development wells and anything else that can add value to the assets.
 Prior to closing we evaluate each and every asset to determine where upside potential exist so we can formulate our strategy.
 Our evaluation process looks at production, expenses, contracts, logs, etc. We target assets with minimal decline (10% or less) and long-life reserves (15-20 years +).

 Drilling projects are selectively pursued in "niche" areas where we can utilize our local knowledge and expertise.
 We have been principally involved in hundreds of drilling projects located in the Mid-Continent region of Texas, Oklahoma, and Kansas.
-Today, our concentration is on the West Field located in the Texas Panhandle.
-Here, we are looking to develop high btu natural gas from the Brown Dolomite formation at approximately 3,600 ft.
-Questa has drilled over 50 wells in the West Field with a sucess rate of around 85%.
-We possess an extensive data base of geologic work in the West Field that allows us to better evaluate and execute our projects.
-Once a well is in production, significant knowledge of wellhead compression is required to maximize production and minimize downtown.
-Through our long history in the field, we have gained the necessary experience and expertise to locate high quality drilling locations and to maximize production upon completion and through the life of the well.
+We possess an extensive data base of geologic work and/or seismic that allows us to better evaluate and execute our projects.
+Through our long history in the Mid Continent, we have gained the necessary experience and expertise to locate high quality drilling locations and to maximize production upon completion and through the life of the well.

-In addition, we are interested in participating with known operators in projects in Western Kansas where the Lansing-Kansas City, Morrow, and Mississippi formations are the target.
-We require high quality 3-D seismic data to analyze prospective acreage for a potential drilling location and to ensure a quality reservoir capable of producing substantial quantities of oil and gas.
+In addition, we are interested in participating with known operators in projects in the Mid Continent.
+Specifically, where the Lansing-Kansas City, Morrow, Mississippian, and Cherokee formations are the target.
+We require adequate well control and/or high quality 3-D seismic data to analyze prospective acreage for a potential drilling location and to ensure a quality reservoir capable of producing substantial quantities of oil and gas.
 We have participated in and/or generated numerous projects in the area and use this experience to guide us on future projects.
-Projects must have reasonable leasing and drilling cost with significant reserve potential
+Projects must have reasonable leasing and drilling cost with significant reserve potential.

 Direct participation in oil and gas is for the risk tolerant investor.
 Oil and gas investment provides an inflation hedge, as well as diversity to an equity investment portfolio.